 Moreover, there are concerns about compliance with the new regulations, leading businesses to consult expensive legal services to ensure they are adhering to the new guidelines.

 The healthcare sector, particularly in underserved rural areas, relies heavily on foreign-trained professionals.
 The new fee could deter hospitals from hiring international medical graduates, exacerbating existing physician shortages.
-This is particularly concerning given the estimated national shortfall of 13,500 to 86,000 physicians by 2036.
+This is particularly concerning given the estimated national shortfall of up to 86,000 physicians by 2036.

 “A recent Vestian Research study reveals that India accounts for more than 53% of all Global Capability Centres (GCCs) worldwide, highlighting the country’s leading role in their expansion.”